‘Selling Sunset’ Star Chrishell Stause Rocks Silk Dress & Thanks Fans For Helping Her Reach Milestone

 “You are a ray of sunshine and so deserving, love you,” a second fan chimed in on the post.

 “One million followers for the queen who brings us one trillion smiles.
-In the words of lady Gaga: ‘looking good and feeling fine!!!!'” one more commented alongside a few flame emoji.
+In the words of lady Gaga: ‘looking good and feeling fine!!!!'” one more user commented alongside a few flame emoji.

-As fans know, Stause’s divorce to This Is Us star has been playing out on Season 3 of the hit show.
-Hartley was the one who filed the paperwork for the divorce in November of 2019 but in the show, Stause shared with viewers that she had been dumped over a text message which subsequently ended their two-year marriage.
+As fans know, Stause’s divorce to This Is Us star Justin Hartley has been playing out on Season 3 of the hit show.
+Hartley was the one who filed the paperwork for divorce in November of 2019.
+On the show, Stause shared with viewers that she had been dumped over a text message which subsequently ended their two-year marriage.